-Ever since Louis-François Cartier registered his hallmark in Paris in 1847, Cartier has been the elite’s favourite jeweller.
-As the recent extroardinary, breathtaking exhibition at Paris’s Grand Palais showed, in the most dazzling way, Cartier’s jewels have been worn, loved and desired by a royal and aristocratic clientele since its debut.
-(We were utterly wowed, at a private showing of the exhibition.)
+Ever since Louis-François Cartier registered his hallmark in Paris in 1847, Cartier has been the elite’s favourite jeweller, its jewels worn, loved and desired by a royal and aristocratic clientele since that debut…

 The very first VIP client was Princess Mathilde, Napoleon‘s stylish niece, who bought brooches and cameos.
 The Empress Engénie followed.
 But by the start of the 20th Century, Cartier was renowned for its stunningly intricate designs – often light and lacy – conjuring up garlands, bows, flowers out of platinum and precious stones.